 Extended/Follow Along Services

-Follow Along Services are designed to help a person who is employed maintain their job.
-Employment staff work with the person, and the employer, to ensure success for the individual by assisting them to implement solutions to overcome any barriers or obstacles to their continued success.
+Follow Along Services are designed to help an employed person maintain their job.
+Employment staff work with the person and the employer to ensure success for that individual.
+They assist by implementing solutions that overcome any barriers or obstacles that may stand in the way of the individual’s continued success.
 Follow Along Services can be provided to people through each funding source (OPWDD, Adult Career and Continuing Education Services-Vocational Rehabilitation (ACCES-VR), Commission for the Blind and Health and Recovery Plan (HARP)).

 Need help navigating our intellectual & developmental disabilities services?